 Chondromalacia can make downhill treks – even one down the stairs in your house – particularly uncomfortable.
 Not only that, but a knee once injured is more prone to new injuries in the future.
 For this reason, snowshoers are encouraged to wear knee braces to provide additional support to the knees.

 The use of trekking poles also divides the load with the knees and will ease the pressure off them.
-Apart from this, a regular routine of leg exercises such as squats and weighted leg extensions will strengthen your quadriceps and take off added pressure from the knees.
+Apart from this, a regular routine of leg exercises such as sumo squats, calf raises, weighted step-ups, and leg extensions with ankle weights will strengthen your quadriceps and take off added pressure from the knees.